rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 The email is represented as a JSON object with the following fields:

 - from: the sender of the email
-- emailType: either “order” or “shipment”
+- emailType: either "order" or "shipment"
 - content: a link to the /api/v1/emails/{EMAIL_ID}/content resource containing either the body of the email or the attachment corresponding to the receipt, which may be HTML, text, PDF, or Word
 - to: the recipient of the email
 - href: a link to the instance resource for this email.